 To understand well why narcissists are so mean, I would like you to recall the last time someone hurt you.
-You probably felt angry and wished to see that person suffer and pay for his mistake.
-You do not only feel emotionally disconnected from the person who has hurt you but you also wish to see them suffer as well.
+You probably felt angry and wished to see that person suffer and pay for their mistakes, right?
+You do not only feel emotionally disconnected from the person who has hurt you but you also wish to see them suffer.
 This is a normal reaction and there is nothing wrong with it, as long as it only lasts for a short period of time.
 Now, what do you think would happen if a person was constantly subjected to emotional abuse for years especially in childhood?
-How would this person’s personality turn out to be.
+How would this person’s personality turn out to be?

 People usually take extra measures unconsciously to prevent the past painful experiences from happening again.
 Your subconscious mind can change your personality in order to achieve a certain goal.
 A person who was bitten by a dog in childhood may develop a fear of dogs that will last throughout his adulthood.
 By developing the fear of dogs he makes sure that the past will never repeat itself.

 Emotional intelligence plays a huge role here.
 Emotional intelligence is the ability to channel emotions in the right direction.
 A man who is angry because he lost his job and shouts at his wife or children has low emotional intelligence.
-Although, not all narcissists have low emotional intelligence but those who do can be so mean towards others when they are going through a tough life event.
+However, not all narcissists have low emotional intelligence, but those who do can be so mean towards others when they are going through a tough life event.
 See: why are narcissists so stingy with money.

-As you can see mean narcissists deserve pity.
-They just have unsolved emotional problems that got them trapped in a certain mood all the time.
+As you can see, mean narcissists deserve pity.
+They just have unsolved emotional problems that get them trapped in a certain mood all the time.
 Next time a narcissist does something mean to you, you should just feel sorry for them because they are the victims of unpleasant circumstances.